Democrats seek high-profile trial for Trump in Senate

 “When you have a trial you get to call witnesses,” he told Reuters.

-Graphic: Impeachment inquiry against President Trump, here
+(GRAPHIC - Impeachment inquiry against President Trump: here)

-Additional reporting by Susan Cornwell, Patricia Zengerle, Susan Heavey and Lisa Lambert; Writing by Alistair Bell; Editing by Andy Sullivan and Sonya Hepinstall
+Additional reporting by Susan Heavey, Doina Chiacu and Lisa Lambert; Writing by Alistair Bell and Andy Sullivan; editing by Sonya Hepinstall and Grant McCool